GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 Godot is mostly object-oriented and offers its own tools such as signals and the node tree to make objects communicate.
 As a result, it's not always easy to apply principles and techniques from other programming languages to it.

+## Code Writing Style

-This guideline is created with a few goals in mind:
+We wrote these GDScript programming guidelines with a few goals in mind:

-- Avoid coupling and having systems depend on (or break!) one another
+- Avoid coupling and having systems depend on (or break!) one another.
-- Manage boundaries and the places where different game systems interact with one another
+- Manage boundaries, that is to say, the places where different systems interact with one another.
 - Keep the code readable while working as a team.
-Developers often spend more time reading code than writing it
+As developers, we spend more time reading code than writing it.

-## Code Writing Style

-GDQuest created these coding guidelines to be as concise as possible for fast access.

 ### In Short